 The results of clonal propagation by sucker culture indicated the possibility that about 5 seedlings per plant (5 suckers/ SPFMV-free plant) could be obtained within 6 weeks of cycle.
 Using this method, virus-free plants obtained from shoot apex culture can be clonally propagated by sucker culture in short cycle and in large quantities, which is available to apply in practical production of sweet potato.

 After two seasons of cultivation of SPFMV-free plants in farm (Fig. 4L), the tubers were obtained and observed for symptom analysis.
-There were no RC-LS detected by naked eye, and the tubers looked smooth and shiny could be potentially increased for its high commercial value (Fig. 4K), when compared with the SPFMV-sufferer one (Fig. 4I and J).
+No RC-LS detected by naked eye, and the tubers looked smooth and shiny could be potentially increased for its high commercial value (Fig. 4K), when compared with the SPFMV-infected one (Fig. 4I and J).
 In general, the SPFMV-free plants could be kept and used continually for over five seasons of cultivation in production.
 Virus-free sweet potato production using shoot apex culture have provided increasing productivity for raw material of starch [20], and increasing yield, quality and brewing characteristics for ‘Shochu’ usage [21], as well as the virus-free seedlings.
-And more, when the sequence fragments of long terminal repeat (LTR), reverse transcriptase (RT) and Gypsy-like RT and envelop (ENV)-like domains of LTR retrotransposons, and two partial sequences of non-LTR long interspersed element (LINE) were isolated in the clonally-propagated allohexaploid sweet potato (Ipomoea batatas) genome, the continuous clonal propagation of sweet potato may have contributed to such a multitude of copies of some of these genomic elements [22,23] The clonal propagation of sweet potato indicated from different points of view, that it can contribute to elimination of virus for tuber production, increasing yield of leaves and tubers for human beings and animals, and contents of starch for alcohol production, reservation of genetic characteristics for molecular breeding, and so on.
-Using the rapidly and precisely clonal propagation system of virus-free recovery plants established in this study, the production of high quality and high commercial value of sweet potato will be more possible not only in southern Japan but also in Eastern Asia, Africa and moreover in the world.
+And more, when the sequence fragments of long terminal repeat (LTR), reverse transcriptase (RT) and Gypsy-like RT and envelop (ENV)-like domains of LTR retrotransposons, and two partial sequences of non-LTR long interspersed element (LINE) were isolated in the clonally-propagated allohexaploid sweet potato (Ipomoea batatas) genome, the continuous clonal propagation of sweet potato may have contributed to such a multitude of copies of some of these genomic elements [22,23].
+Clonal propagation of sweet potato indicated from different points of view, that it can contribute to elimination of virus for tuber production, increasing yield of leaves and tubers for human beings and animals, and contents of starch for alcohol production, reservation of genetic characteristics for molecular breeding, and so on.
+Using the rapidly and precisely clonal propagation system of virus-free recovered plants established in this study, the production of high quality and high commercial value of sweet potato will be more possible not only in southern Japan but also in Eastern Asia, Africa and moreover in the world.